All Episodes

 It was never going to happen.

-Now, to those of you who say that the system is broken, if you think the system is broken because not one Republican would agree to raise taxes in exchange for 10, a ratio of 10 to 1 spending cuts.
+Now, to those of you who say that the system is broken, you think the system is broken because not one Republican would agree to raise taxes in exchange for a ratio of 10 to 1 spending cuts.

 System isn't broken because of that.

-That to me means the system is working.
+That, to me, means the system is working.

-Obama has been stopped from raising taxes.
+Obama has been stopped from raising taxes just today.

 It's going to happen with this supercommittee.